vitessio/website/content/en/docs/14.0/user-guides/schema-changes/ddl-strategies.md

 #### Cut-over

-- Both `pt-online-schema-change` and `gh-ost` have an atomic cut-over: at the end of the migration, the tables are switched, and incoming queries are momentarily blocked, but not lost.
+- Both `pt-online-schema-change` and `gh-ost` have an atomic cut-over based on MySQL locking.
+At the end of the migration, the tables are switched, and incoming queries are momentarily blocked, but not lost.
-- VReplication causes a brief outage at time of cut-over (subject to change): apps will not be able to _write_ to the original table during cut-over, and will return with error.
+- `vitess` offers a combined Vitess/MySQL locking logic:
+  - To queries on the migrated table, that are going through Vitess (ie route through `VTGate`), the cut-over is blocking.
+Vitess will buffer incoming queries during cut-over, and will allow them to operate once the cut-over is complete.
-- VReplication cut-over is only safe when all traffic comes through Vitess/VTGate (subject to change).
-Any DML query running on migrated table at time of cut-over, and which executes directly on the MySQL server without going through Vitess, might lose its data.
+  - Any queries on the migrated table that are not going through Vitess and which operate directly on the MySQL server will experience a brief outage: the queries will notice the table does not exist momentarily.
+  - It is at any case safe, in terms of data consistency, to run both types of queries throughout the migration and specifically during the cut-over.

 #### MySQL compatibility